 You can use Zotero to...

 Why choose Zotero over another tool, like RefWorks or Endnote?

-Zotero was first developed as a Firefox extension and can be quickly added to Firefox by visiting zotero.org and clicking on the red "Download Now" button.
-Click the “Zotero 4.0 for Firefox” link.
-After installation, restart Firefox.
-You should now see the Zotero logo () in the status bar in the right bottom corner of your Firefox browser window and click to launch.
+Zotero was first developed as a Firefox extension and can be quickly added to Firefox by visiting https://www.zotero.org/download/ and clicking on the red “Zotero 4.0 for Firefox” link.
+After installation, restart Firefox and you will see the Zotero symbol added to your menu bar.

 Collections: The left column includes My Library, which contains all items.
 Clicking the button above the left column creates a new collection, a folder into which items rleating to a specific project or topic can be placed.